Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Train managers and teams

-Managers have a key role to play in the early detection of PSR.
-They need to be trained to identify distress signals and adopt caring management practices.
+Managers play a key role in early detection of PSRs.
+They must be trained to identify signs of distress and adopt supportive management practices.

 Adopt caring and inclusive management

-Managers need to be trained in positive leadership practices, which encourage recognition, support and active listening, while promoting diversity and inclusion in the team.
+Managers should be trained in positive leadership practices that encourage recognition, support, and active listening while promoting diversity and inclusion within the team.

 Step 4: